Gaza truce mostly holds after heavy Israel strikes, Hamas rocket fire

 A ceasefire announced by Hamas largely held Sunday after the most severe exchange of fire between Israel and Palestinian militants in the Gaza Strip since a 2014 war, easing fears of a wider conflict for now.

-Hamas, the Islamist movement that runs the blockaded Gaza Strip, said late Saturday a ceasefire had been reached with the help of Egypt and others, though Israel declined to comment.
+Hamas, the Islamist movement that runs the blockaded Gaza Strip, said late Saturday a ceasefire had been reached with the help of Egypt and others.
+Israel declined to comment.

-In a press conference, he called on "everybody to step back from the brink".
+In a news conference, he called on "everybody to step back from the brink".

-Despite a few lower-level exchanges of fire, relative calm returned to the Gaza Strip.
+Despite a few lower-level exchanges of fire, relative calm returned Sunday to Gaza Strip.

-In one incident on Sunday, an Israeli aircraft fired at what it said was militants launching balloons carrying firebombs over the Gaza border fence.
-It was not clear if there were casualties.
+Israeli military statements said that on three occasions aircraft fired at what they said were militants launching balloons carrying firebombs over the border fence -- twice in northern Gaza and once in the south.
+It was not known if there were casualties.

-Saturday saw dozens of Israeli air strikes, killing two Palestinians, while some 200 rockets and mortars were fired from the enclave at Israel.
+Saturday saw dozens of Israeli air strikes, killing two Palestinians, while some 200 rockets and mortar shells were fired from the enclave at Israel.

-Four Israelis were wounded when a rocket hit a house in the city of Sderot near the Gaza Strip, authorities said.
+Four Israelis were wounded when a rocket hit a house in the city of Sderot, authorities said.

+On Sunday the army said it had increased deployment of its Iron Dome anti-missile system in areas adjoining the Gaza frontier and in central Israel, around Tel Aviv.

+A "limited amount of reserve soldiers were summoned to reinforce the Aerial Defence Command", it said.

-The two Palestinians killed were aged 15 and 16, caught in an Israeli strike on a building in Gaza City, the enclave's health ministry said.
+The two Palestinians killed Saturday were aged 15 and 16, caught in an Israeli strike on a building in Gaza City, the health ministry there said.

 - 'The hardest blow' -